 The Ark Encounter and Creation Museum are reopening on June 8!
 Note that dining, theaters, and other offerings have been enhanced to help you stay healthy.

 Did you know that some rocks have a story to tell?
 They teach the true account of what happened in history, about 4,000 years ago.
 We call these rocks, fossils.
 A fossil is the evidence that something was once alive, is now dead, was preserved quickly, and has become part of the rock layers of the earth.

 If your child is curious about the answers to these or other fossil-related questions, then Fun with Fossils is for them!
 During this workshop they will learn the seven major periods of history as told to us in the Bible, using words that begin with the letter “C”.
 It will be demonstrated during which “C” of history fossils were formed.
 Your child will learn about common fossils, getting to look at and handle many examples.
 They’ll even get to take home some fossils as a reminder of what they’ve learned.
 At the end of the workshop, students make a beaded shark tooth necklace as a souvenir of their visit to the class.
 The bead colors will remind them of the 7 C’s of history and the shark tooth is a fossil.

 Fun with Fossils is available for ages 5–12.

-Ruth Carter: Ruth Carter grew up in Africa where her parents were missionaries.
-Ruth has a BS in nursing from the University of Illinois.
-She and her husband are in charge of the volunteer program at the Creation Museum.
+Dr. Steve and Ruth Carter: Ruth Carter grew up in Africa where her parents were missionaries.
+She and her husband coordinate the volunteer program at the Creation Museum.